How Much Should I Charge as a UX Freelancer in Germany?

-As a freelancer, it can be tricky to determine the appropriate daily rate, especially if you’re just starting.
+There are multiple pricing strategies for freelancers.
+Charging for time is the most common and universal.
+However, it can be tricky to determine the appropriate rate.
 In this article, I explain a few calculation methods, list concrete numbers, and share helpful resources.
+I explain how to find freelance UX projects in another article.

 There is one simple rule for freelance rates: Never charge less money than you need to live.
 Simple enough – but how little is too little?
 To figure that out, you need to calculate your total costs (expenses, insurance, and taxes) and divide them by the number of working days.